Carberra/branding/README.md

-# Carberra Tutorials: Branding
+# Carberra: Branding

-This is the official branding repository for [Carberra Tutorials](https://youtube.carberra.xyz).
+This is the official branding repository for [Carberra](https://youtube.carberra.xyz).

 ## Copyright

-All work is copyright © Carberra 2021.
+All work is copyright © Carberra 2021-2022.